-Ukrainian model Valeria Lukyanova has found fame as the real-life Barbie — though she claims her doll-like appearance is natural.
+Ukrainian model and influencer Valeria Lukyanova has found fame as the real-life Barbie doll — though she claims her doll-like appearance is completely natural.

 While Lukyanova’s strange look might be the first thing you notice about her, her worldview is even more bizarre.
 If the eyes really are a window to the soul, Lukyanova’s doll-like peepers serve as a portal to a spirit whose “teachings” include “out-of-body” travel and reincarnation.